-Last year was an especially intense wildfire season, but this year is proving to be just as intense.
 Hotter, drier climates in the western United States are causing larger and more frequent wildland fires.
-While the wildfires are currently impacting the West, smoke from these wildfires is spanning a much larger area, significantly impacting air quality across the entire United States.
+Smoke from western wildfires can span a much larger area, significantly impacting air quality across the entire United States.

-The current spread of wildfire smoke highlights how important it is to have up-to-date information on air quality hazards.
-The Environmental Protection Agency (EPA) and the U.S. Forest Service (USFS) just released updates to the popular AirNow Fire and Smoke Map.
+The spread of wildfire smoke highlights how important it is to have up-to-date information on air quality hazards.
+The Environmental Protection Agency (EPA) and the U.S. Forest Service (USFS) released updates in 2021 to the popular AirNow Fire and Smoke Map.
 The map provides near-real-time information to enhance awareness of air quality hazards from wildfire smoke.

 - The Air Quality Index (AQI) category at the monitor/sensor location.